Softpanorama

 Solaris init States

 First of all you need null model cable.
-Specialists of old school can solder their own but this art is essentially lost :-).
+Specialists of old school can solder their own, but this art is essentially lost :-).

-Sun server usually come with one crossover 9-pin connector (silver colored -- Sun Part No. 530-3100-01).
+Sun server usually come with one crossover 9-pin connector (silver colored, Sun Part No. 530-3100-01).
 Don't throw it out when you get with the server ;-).
 This connector can be used with a regular Ethernet cable.
 That's the most convenient solution for server rooms as you can use cable of any necessary length to position your laptop conveniently or get to the desktop or workstation (if connecting to a Sun workstation or server, use 25 pin connector --- Sun Part No. 530-2889-03 or equivalent).
-You can also create you own or buy equivalent or use ready made cable used for managing network devices like Cisco.
+You can also create your own or buy ready made cable

-V210 and V240 have two management port: one serial management (marked SER MGT) and one Net management ( marked NET MGT).
+Sun servers have two management port: one serial management (marked SER MGT) and one Net management ( marked NET MGT).
 You need to use serial management port.
-Net management port is used to connect to ALOM and you need to configure it before that.
+It has Ethernet connector.

-No keyboard should be connected to the server/workstation on which you plan to use serial console.
+No keyboard should be connected to Sun server/workstation on which you plan to use serial console.
 Sun machines on power-up check the presence of the keyboard.
 If something is plugged in, they assume the console input device is the keyboard.
 If it doesn't see any keyboard, it redirects console input/output to serial port "A".

 Do not connect a keyboard to the Sun machine if you want to use serial console